 I have successfully acted for many hundreds of road accident victims who have sought compensation because they have suffered a traumatic brain injury (TBI).
-Such cases can be very difficult and challenging, even for the most experienced personal injury lawyers.
+Such cases can be very difficult and challenging, even for the most experienced brain injury lawyer.
 I explain the top 3 challenges with TBI cases and how I deal with these to get the best results for my clients.

 1. The consequences of a TBI, even if the injury is a ‘mild’ one (a misnomer if ever there was one), can be dire for accident victims and their family and friends.